United States Gambling - USA Online Gambling Sites

 By Reno Rollins

 Gambling in the United States of America is a major industry, generating more than 80 billion dollars per year.
+Online Gambling Sites alone in 2017 are generatings over 50 billion dollars and some New Jersey online casinos are now generating over $20,000,000 per month.
 Over one-million jobs have been created, and money in excess of $5.2 billion has went towards state and local tax revenue.

 A Brief History of USA Gambling

 In the early history of the United States, various colonies held to very different beliefs when it came to gambling.
 In Pennsylvania and New England, for example, Puritan ideals towards gambling were adopted.
 In some cases, this made it illegal for a person to own cards, dice or even gaming tables.
 This was eventually softened to allow gaming for recreation, although professional gambling was still restricted.

 Other colonies adopted a more British attitude towards gambling, and it was viewed as nothing more than a harmless way to pass the time.
 In these colonies, gambling was allowed for games which were considered proper diversions for gentlemen.

 19th Century American Gaming

 By the mid to late 1800s, public opinion had turned against gambling.
 In the state of California, laws were passed to ban both gamblers and gambling.